Teriyaki style maple syrup salmon

 Preparation

-- In a bowl, combine together all the ingredients except the salmon.
-Season with salt and pepper.
+• In a bowl, combine all ingredients except salmon.
+Season with salt and pepper and mix.

 Ads